cyb3rjerry/c-b.io/content/blog/cybersecurity/threat_hunting_for_shits_and_giggles.md

 ![hunt.io dashboard](/images/huntio-dashboard.png)

-If you take a look on the left of the image, you'll notice we have three main tabs:
+If you take a look on the left of the image, you'll notice we have three main tabs which each contain a few goodies:

 1. Search
     1. By IP Address